Photo Courtesy of WDW News

 Disney’s Animal Kingdom

-Because Pandora – The World of Avatar opens in only a short time, I’m going to added in the two FP+ selections for this area, Avatar Flight of Passage and Na’vi River Journey.
-When it opens on May 27, 2017, these will be the hot passes (you can begin scheduling them now, though!).
+Snce Pandora – The World of Avatar opened, Avatar Flight of Passage and Na’vi River Journey have been the top two hottest FastPasses.
 In addition to those two, Kilimanjaro Safaris, Expedition Everest, and Rivers of Light are also super popular.
-The Pandora fastpasses will be in Tier 1. all the other available?
+The Pandora FastPasses will be in Tier 1.
+All the others available?
 Tier 2.

 For thrill seekers: